Skip to main content

 Learn how Xactimate estimating software works, why insurance estimates are often too low, and which line items adjusters commonly miss or underpay.

-Xactimate Is Not the Law: Why Carrier Estimates Are Not Binding on Your Claim
+Xactimate Is Not the Law: Carrier Estimates Aren't Final

-Xactimate dominates insurance estimating, but it is not a legal standard.
-Verisk's own EULA disclaims pricing accuracy.
-Multiple federal courts have rejected Xactimate as determinative.
-California regulations require actual market costs.
-Learn why your insurer's Xactimate estimate is a starting point — not the final word.
+Xactimate dominates insurance estimating but is not a legal standard.
+Verisk's own EULA disclaims pricing, and California regs require actual market cost.

 Xactimate Training and Certification: What You Need to Know

-A guide to Xactimate training and certification — what the certification levels mean, what quality training looks like, and why understanding the 'why' behind the software matters more than passing a test.
+Xactimate training and certification - what certification levels mean, what quality training looks like, and why understanding beats memorization.

 Your Deductible: What It Is, How It Works, and When It Doesn't Apply